rishab-acharya/Estimation-of-Change-Point-Detection-Algorithms-/README.md

 - **PBS-SCP-MEANVAR.R**
   - **Purpose:** Single change point detection in both mean and variance.
   - **Highlights:**
-    - Simulates data with two segments where both the mean and variance change.
+    - Simulates a bi-segmental time series with simultaneous changes in mean and variance.
-    - Uses `cpt.meanvar` with both PELT and BinSeg to detect the boundary.
+    - Uses `cpt.meanvar` with PELT and BinSeg for joint estimation of change points, segment means, and variances.
-    - Sensitivity analyses are performed by varying the magnitude of the mean or variance shift.
+    - Performs sensitivity analyses by varying the magnitude of mean and variance shifts.
   - **Example Code:**
     ```r
     fit <- cpt.meanvar(data_vector, method = "PELT", penalty = "MBIC")